gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 {{{example url="../webgl-3d-lighting-point.html" }}}

-Now that we have a point we can add something called specualar highlighting.
+Now that we have a point we can add something called specular highlighting.

 If you look at on object in the real world, if it's remotely shiny then if it happens to reflect the light directly at you it's almost like a mirror